Skip to content

 Stretching: the most divisive, emotive and inconclusive part of the Exercise Universe.

-Because of the second definition, by yours truly, I have put off writing a blog on stretching for as long as I have been writing a blog.
-But here goes;
+Because of the second definition – by yours truly – I put off writing a blog on stretching for as long as was possible.

 In 2015, a paper in Research in Sports Medicine called “Impact of stretching on the performance and injury risk of long-distance runners” came to the conclusion that;